Pythagoras is a name most have us have heard of, but can we trust what we read about him?

 Math and Music

-Pythagoras believed that, like everything else, music was based on whole number ratios.
+Pythagoras believed that, like everything else, music is based on whole number ratios.
 He also believed in its healing properties.
 There is a tale that he heard the different sounds made when blacksmiths’ hammers hit different sized anvils and realized there was a mathematical relationship.

 Pythagoras was actually a skilled lyre player and probably studied the relationship between musical pitch and string length.